masamorishita/cryptostar-dapp/README.md

 This code is tested on `Truffle v5.0.21` and `OpenZeppelin v2.1.2`.

 ## Deploy the contract on Rinkeby Ethereum Testnet.
-When you deploy the contract on Rinkeby Ethereum Testnet, you need to modify `truffle-config.js` file by using your Metamask’s seed and Infura setup.
+When you deploy the contract on Rinkeby Ethereum Testnet, you need to add and modify `truffle-config.js` file on the root folder by using your Metamask’s seed and Infura setup.

 The code of `truffle-config.js` should look something as follows:
 ```